Taito-Code/Realtimely-Docs/docs/03_api-guide/03_useRealtimeUserAction.md

 ### value
 Think of value as a box for describing user actions in more detail.
-For example, pass the value entered in the form.
+For example, pass the value entered in a form.

 ## createdUserAction
-The latest data acquired in real time is stored.
+The latest data acquired from server in real time is stored.
 The object is as follows.

 ```ts